 Grades & Credits

 The Program administrators collaborate with students' internship supervisors to assemble a detailed evaluation of the students' work experiences for the semester.
-Each semester professor creates their own graded assignments, so while the actual coursework varies, students may be asked to write papers, keep journals, and/or complete class presentations reflecting on their internship experiences.
+The internship course includes associated academic assignments, such as papers, journal responses, and/or class presentations reflecting on their internship experiences.
 The professor takes all of these components into account when he/she assigns final grades.

 However, students seeking departmental credit for the internship course instead, may request approval from the given department chair and then attain final confirmation with the Registrar.
 In this case, students may earn an actual grade for the internship and thus have it count toward any departmental requirements.